MilosPopov007/Amazon_Vine_Analysis/README.md

 Thousands of products from all types of categories are added daily, ensuring that Voices always have something new to try!<br>
 Customers who consistently write insightful reviews are most likely to be invited.<br>To stay in the program, they are expected to share honest and unbiased reviews.

-I will use PySpark to determine if there is any bias toward favorable reviews from Vine members in Amazon Review datasets.  https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt
+I will use PySpark to determine if there is any bias toward favorable reviews from Vine members in Amazon Review datasets.
+(US_Camera_reviews will be used)  https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt